enteleform-releases/SublimeText--SlideNav/README.md

 Modifications available @ SublimeSlides.sublime-settings:

-* Snippet Visual Styles
+* Define Snippet Visual Styles
-* MediaLink Applications & Their Associated Extensions
+* Define MediaLink Applications & Their Associated Extensions
 * Presentation FileTypes & Comment Characters ( required for any filetype you want to use SublimeSlides with )

+## FEEDBACK

+So far, SublimeSlides has only been tested with Windows & SublimeText 3.

+This is my first release!
+Feel free to contact me enteleform@gmail.com with any feedback!